-Estimated material throughput in TSS Recycling installations is used in the calculation of avoided carbon dioxide emission.
-The full benefit of sorting
+Estimated material throughput in TSS Recycling

+installations is used in the calculation of avoided carbon dioxide emission.
+The full benefit of sorting materials and recycling into new is included in the calculation.

-The provision of information on carbon dioxide emission avoidance is illustrative only, and intended solely as an aid to illustrate the benefit to society supported by the TOMRA Group.
+The provision of information on carbon dioxide emission avoidance is illustrative only, and intended solely as an aid to illustrate the benefit to society generated by the TOMRA Group.
 The above information does not constitute a full Life Cycle Analysis.
 The methodology and assumptions used in calculating carbon dioxide avoidance are available upon request.